dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/sql_database.md

    info = pipeline.run(source, write_disposition="merge")
    print(info)
    ```
-   > In this example, we load data from the 'family' table, using the 'updated' column for incremental loading.
+   In this example, we load data from the `family` table, using the `updated` column for incremental loading.
 In the first run, the process loads all data starting from midnight (00:00:00) on January 1, 2022.
-Subsequent runs perform incremental loading, guided by the values in the 'updated' field.
+Subsequent runs perform incremental loading, guided by the values in the `updated` field.

 1. To incrementally load the "family" table using the 'sql_table' resource.